RowlandOti/ooglee-blogmodule/README.md

 Laravel Blog
 ============

-A Laravel 4 package to add a simple blog to a site
+A Laravel 5 Ooglee-module to add a simple blog to a site

 ## Features